hudson155/osiris-ai/osiris-agentic/README.md

 ### Entrypoint Agent

 The first Agent will be our _entrypoint_ chatbot.
-This is the first Agent that will be visited within the network.
+This is the first Agent that will be visited within the Network.
 Sometimes this is referred to as a "manager" or "orchestrator".

 ```kotlin